hellodeolu/don-labs/docs/details.md

 ## Resources
 ### What resources you will have access to;
 - Technical Instructor
-- Tutorial videos by the instructor
+- Live Class and the Recorded session
 - Premium Slack channel
 - Opportunities to network with other students in the program
 - Unlimited access to all hands-on projects
 - All sample codes, architecture and diagrams used in the program
 - Links to other useful resources

 ## Assessment
 ### How we assess our students;